Kathakali (film): Plot

-After spending 6 years in the US, Amudhan returns to Cuddalore for his marriage to his long-time girlfriend Meenu Kutty, where he is forced to invite to his marriage a local gangster named Lakshmipathy aka Thamba, despite a previous history between them.
-Thamba was responsible for dragging Amudhan and his elder brother Gnanavel Rajarathinam to prison five years ago on a false charges after Gnanavel, who worked in Thamba's fishing business, decided to leave Thamba and start his own fishing business.
+After spending six years in the US, Amudhavel returns to Cuddalore for his marriage to his long-time girlfriend Meenu Kutty, where he is forced to invite to his marriage a local gangster named Lakshmipathy aka Thamba, despite a previous history between them.
+Thamba was responsible for dragging Amudhan and his elder brother Gnanavel to prison five years ago on false charges after Gnanavel, who worked in Thamba's fishing business, decided to leave Thamba and start his own fishing business.
 Thamba was also responsible for chopping off the leg of Amudhan and Gnanavel's father Rajarathinam when he had tried to intervene in the fight between Thamba and his sons, confining him to a wheelchair.
 To escape from Thamba and his gang and not cause any more harm to his family, Amudhan had emigrated to the US.

 While Amudhan is in Chennai doing wedding shopping with Meenu Kutty, he gets the news that Thamba had been killed the previous day.
 Unfortunately for Amudhan, he is soon suspected of murdering Thamba due to their enmity.
 Thamba's henchmen set Amudhan's house on fire, forcing Gnanavel and his family to go into hiding.
-Saravana Vadivel a cruel and merciless Inspector, is assigned to bring Thamba's killer to justice.
+Saravana Vadivel, a cruel and merciless police inspector, is assigned to bring Thamba's killer to justice.
 Since Amudhan is the prime suspect, Vadivel orders him to present himself at Cuddalore and prove his innocence, failing which he will be considered as Thamba's murderer and will be thrown into prison.
 Amudhan leaves for Cuddalore at midnight, with policemen heavily guarding the bus and route in which he is travelling to prevent him from escaping.
 Amudhan manages to escape from the police at Puducherry and meets up with Gnanavel and his family.